-In this episode we sit down with Alexandra Wood (LiveArea), Craig Dooley (Deck Commerce), and Colin Madden (Feedonomics) to discuss what trends stood out from last year, and what's to come in 2021.We discuss:
+In this episode of Covering Commerce, we sit down with Alexandra Wood (LiveArea), Craig Dooley (Deck Commerce), and Colin Madden (Feedonomics) to discuss what trends stood out from last year, and what's to come in 2021.We discuss:

 - 2020 was a crazy year.
 What is one thing that stood out about retail last year?

 - What buyer habits did we see that will stick around?
 What habits won't outlast this season of retail?